vinceskahan/junk/README.md

 The WeeWX RSYNC uploader uses the rsync protocol over a ssh transport layer, using passwordless key pairs.
 What this means is the WeeWX computer needs to be able to ssh into the desired remote server, without any prompts for a username or password.
 A one-time setup is required.

-This example will walk you through how to do so, step--by-step, validating each step has been completed successully before proceeding to the next step.
+This example will walk you through how to do so, step-by-step, validating each step has been completed successully before proceeding to the next step.
 Complete setup should ideally take just a few minutes of your time.

 ## What Is Needed